sancelisso/sancelisso.github.io/_posts/2024-01-03-hackmyvm-platform-review.md

 Trophies here are like a badge which you can earn by completing some activities or progressing on hacking machines or solving challenges.

-On my side, i have just earned two trophies: Starter and Maker
+On my side, i have just earned two trophies: Starter, Maker and Preacher

 ### Leaderboard